StuartIanNaylor/zramdrive/README.md

 Many thanks to Azlux for the great initial project.

 Can not be used for mission critical applications where a system crash and data loss is unaceptable.
-If the extremely unlikely event of a system crash is not a major concern then Zramdrive can massively reduce block wear whilst maintaining and extremely tiny memory footprint whilst inceasing i/o perf.
+If the extremely unlikely event of a system crash is not a major concern then Zramdrive can massively reduce block wear whilst maintaining and extremely tiny memory footprint whilst increasing i/o perf.
 Further resilience can be added by the use of a watchdog routine to force stop or full blown battery backup.

 _____
 ## Menu